Mission, History & Future

 GCDS Strategic Plan 2012

-Today, more than ever, we face incredible challenges, opportunities, and responsibilities in elementary and middle school education.
+Today, more than ever, we face incredible challenges, opportunities, and responsibilities in education.
 As a school, we recognize the importance of preparing students for the 21st century.
 Achieving this goal requires adeptly blending innovation and tradition: refining and improving our educational program, while preserving our school’s enduring values.